hpcarcher/2014-09-16-imperial/archer/sessions/Test.md

     > print a + b == 0.3
     > a + b

 Computers don't do floating point arithmetic too well.
-This can make simple tests for the equality of two floating point values problematic due to imprecision in the values being compared.
+Simple tests for the equality of two floating point values are problematic due to imprecision in values.

-Will typically want finer grained tests of equality between data files.

-For floating point values, compare for equality within a given threshold, or delta, for example we may consider *expected* and *actual* to be equal if *expected - actual < 0.000000000001*.
+Compare for equality within a given threshold, or delta e.g. *expected* and *actual* to be equal if *expected - actual < 0.000000000001*.

-This applies not only for comparing data files en masse but also when testing components at any level of granularity.

 Testing at finer-granularities - towards unit tests
 ---------------------------------------------------